 - An introduction to a wide array of campus resources

 - Events and activities to familiarize students with the academic and social opportunities on our campus and in the Flagstaff community

-- Connect with your fellow STAR Program students
+- Connections with fellow STAR Program students

-- Connect with your peer mentor
+- Connections with peer mentors

-The application for the STAR program has now closed.
-If you have any questions please contact STARProgram@nau.edu.
+If you have any questions, please contact STARProgram@nau.edu.